joelross/scalajs-game-test/README.md

 * Maintain **W** to accelerate or **S** to brake
 * Left mouse button to shoot and mouse movement to navigate

+Players are dispatched in room of up to 4 players.

 ### Launching

 #### General